M-CCA algorithm

 As an example, the correlation matrix of a group of simulated sources is shown in Figure 1.

-Figure 1 Correlation matrix of the simulated sources (8 datasets x 16 sources per dataset)
+Figure 2 Sample output of the robustness test script (8 datasets x 16

 References: